-1. The City does hereby appoint the District as the managing authority of the Park for the purpose of providing maintenance and operations, including the construction of buildings and other improvements thereon as may from time to time be agreed upon between the parties.
-The District shall further have the responsibility and the right to maintain said property on a regular basis.

-2. The following procedure for park and recreational planning, design, and development of the Park shall be adhered to:

-(a) The District staff shall design the preliminary plan.

-(b) The District shall submit preliminary plans to the City for critique and input.

-(c) The preliminary plan shall then be redesigned by the District for mutual acceptance by the District and the City.
-Should there be elements in the plan that are not acceptable to either or both parties, then a joint meeting of the Board and Council shall be held to determine the content of the preliminary park plan. (d) Either separately or in joint session, the District Board and the City Council shall mutually accept and approve the final, preliminary park plan; and
+- l.
+The City does hereby appoint the District as the managing authority of the Park for the purpose of providing maintenance and operations, including the construction of buildings and other improvements thereon as may from time to time be agreed upon between the parties.
+The District shall further have the responsibility and the right to maintain said property on a regular basis. - 2.
+The following procedure for park and recreational planning, design, and development of the Park shall be adhered to: - (a) The District staff shall design the preliminary plan. - (b) The District shall submit preliminary plans to the City for critique and input. - (c) The preliminary plan shall then be redesigned by the District for mutual acceptance by the District and the City.
+Should there be elements in the plan that are not acceptable to either or both parties, then a joint meeting of the Board and Council shall be held to determine the content of the preliminary park plan.

-(e) Conduct a joint public hearing at which time citizens shall be given the opportunity to review the plan and provide input.

-(f) The District shall then design the final plan and it shall be formally adopted by the District Board and the City Council.

-(g) The District shall develop the proposed park and/or its facilities in concert with the adopted final park plan.

-(h) In the event either party desires to substantially amend the final park plan, the full procedure of this section(§2) shall be followed.

-3. The funding of the development and maintenance of the Park shall be as follows:

-(a) There will be joint funding of the Park between the District and the City.

-(b) Such joint funding will be agreed upon between the District and the City prior to each party's adoption of its respective annual budget.
-The District will submit to the City an itemized statement of all elements of its proposed Park budget.

-(c) The minimum annual contribution of each party for maintenance of the Park shall be \$25,000.

-4. The interests of the City and of the District in the real property and in the personal property of the Park shall be as follows:

-(a) The title to real property of the Park will be held and owned by the City.
-The District will be the sole manager of the Park for the purposes so stated herein.

-(b) The City has previously purchased equipment to be used solely on the Park.
-Such equipment is and shall remain the property of the City and is to be used in the Park. (c) All equipment, supplies, provisions, and furnishings purchased for the Park from the joint budget shall be the joint property of the City and the District.
+- (d) Either separately or in joint session, the District Board and the City Council shall mutually accept and approve the final, preliminary park plan; and - (e) Conduct a joint public hearing at which time citizens shall be given the opportunity to review the plan and provide input. - (f) The District shall then design the final plan and it shall be formally adopted by the District Board and the City Council. - (g) The District shall develop the proposed park and/or its facilities in concert with the adopted final park plan. - (h) In the event either party desires to substantially amend the final park plan, the full procedure of this section(§2) shall be followed. - 3.
+The funding of the development and maintenance of the Park shall be as follows: - (a) There will be joint funding of the Park between the District and the City. - (b) Such joint funding will be agreed upon between the District and the City prior to each party's adoption of its respective annual budget.
+The District will submit to the City an itemized statement of all elements of its proposed Park budget. - (c) The minimum annual contribution of each party for maintenance of the Park shall be \$25,000. - 4.
+The interests of the City and of the District in the real property and in the personal property of the Park shall be as follows: - (a) The title to real property of the Park will be held and owned by the City.
+The District will be the sole manager of the Park for the purposes so stated herein. - (b) The City has previously purchased equipment to be used solely on the Park.
+Such equipment is and shall remain the property of the City and is to be used in the Park.